uberscott/astrobattle-book/src/3-everything_goes_back_to_hell/4-warbots_mobilize.md

 heads.
 Give us that and I take you to the real Tzo crystal... not a fake."

 "Accepted" Vraylar chimed without even considering the deal.
-The Brute dropped Rodgie who scurried away.
+The Brute dropped Bodgie who scurried away.
 And Lester slowly emerged from
 the safety of the shimmer... quite, stoic, his mouth stressed but slammed shut
 The brute grabbed Less and pulled him close to his gaping jaws... precisely a
 move not in accordance with the agreement, but Less did not flinch.